daizko/esp32-based-pda/README.md

 - Gpio expanders x2 -> 32 pins
 - TP4056 charging module
 - 3.7V battery
+- Rotary encoder

 ## Features i need to implement

-- Pda like notetaking (oled is used as writing display and then its sent onto eink display)
+- [ ] Pda like notetaking (oled is used as writing display and then its sent onto eink display)
-- Saving onto micro sd card
+- [ ] Saving onto micro sd card
-- Adding support for more programs
+- [ ] Adding support for more programs
-- Keyboard and other navigation buttons functionality
+- [ ] Keyboard and other navigation buttons functionality
-- Status leds
+- [ ] Status leds
-- Other features i will think of along the way
+- [ ] Other features i will think of along the way
+- [ ] Rotary encoder ui navigation